East and West Germany remained divided through the forty-year period of Berlin Wall construction starting in 1961

 The Cold War Rivalry

 capitalism, as a threat to the stability and spread of communism.
-East Germany, being under Soviet control, was
+As an entity under Soviet management East Germany moved forward with Soviet political decisions.

 Justifications for Constructing the Berlin Wall